 - Cut two circles out of card, each with a circle in the centre (like a doughnut).
-The bigger your circles, the bigger the pom pom will be.
+The bigger your circles, the bigger the pom pom will be;

-- Wrap the wool all the way around the ring until there is only a tiny gap left in the middle of the doughnut shape
+- Wrap the wool all the way around the ring until there is only a tiny gap left in the middle of the doughnut shape;

-- Take some scissors and cut around the edge of the ring, ensuring all pieces of wool are cut and keep the card templates pressed together so no pieces fall out
+- Take some scissors and cut around the edge of the ring, ensuring all pieces of wool are cut and keep the card templates pressed together so no pieces fall out;

-- Slide a piece of string between the two card templates and tie around the pieces of wool in a tight knot
+- Slide a piece of string between the two card templates and tie around the pieces of wool in a tight knot;

-- Remove the card and fluff out the wool to create your pom pom shape
+- Remove the card and fluff out the wool to create your pom pom shape.

 Other, more traditional decorations include classic paper chains and paper snowflakes.
-These are fun to make with your flatmates and are also much better for the environment!
+These are fun to make with your flatmates and are also much better for the environment.

 Check out this House Beautiful article for 26 DIY decoration ideas to make your accommodation feel festive this season.

 We hope this helps make your Christmas less stressful and more enjoyable!
-Click here for more on student accommodation London.
+Click here for more on student accommodation in London.